shughes1000/Rocket-League-Bot/README.md

 Due to the nature of the project, I plan on improving the bot until I discover a new approach that warrants creating a new bot altogether.
 Until then, I will continue to update my code.

-This has been one of my favorite projects because I am a big fan of the video game Rocket League and I also love to code.
+This has been one of my favorite projects because I am a big fan of Rocket League and I also love to code.
 It has been a pleasure to unite the two interests.